gsi-upm/calista-bot/ChatScript/README.md

 ```
 ![GSI Logo](http://gsi.dit.upm.es/templates/jgsi/images/logo.png)

-This project has been developed as the master thesis of [Javier Herrera](https://github.com/javiherrera) under the tutelage of [Miguel Coronado](https://github.com/miguelcb84) and the supervision of [Carlos A. Iglesias](https://github.com/cif2cif) at [gsi-upm](https://github.com/gsi-upm)
+This project has been developed from the master thesis of [Javier Herrera](https://github.com/javiherrera), as part of the [Alberto Mardmingo](github.com/amardomingo master thesis under the tutelage of [Miguel Coronado](https://github.com/miguelcb84) and the supervision of [Carlos A. Iglesias](https://github.com/cif2cif) at [gsi-upm](https://github.com/gsi-upm)